 We Are Here For Your Dental Emergencies

-For patients requiring emergency dental care in the Plainfield area, call us at (815) 577-9900 for same day emergency appointments.
+For patients requiring emergency dental care in the Plainfield area, call us at (815) 577-9900 for same-day emergency dental service appointments.
 Our dedicated team is available to answer any dental questions you may have.
-It is important that you do not avoid or delay treatment in these instances, as it can lead to further damage that may require expensive treatments.
+It is important that you do not avoid or delay dental treatment in these instances, as it can lead to further damage that may require expensive treatments.

 What to Do in a Dental Emergency

 In a dental emergency, it is important to remain calm and act quickly.
 If you handle the issue promptly, there is a real possibility of saving your tooth!
 Here are a few scenarios you may be experiencing and the steps you can take to salvage your tooth and oral health.

 If You Lose a Tooth: If your tooth is knocked out as a result of trauma, it is important to immediately locate the tooth if possible.
 Pick up the broken tooth by the crown, or the white outer part you typically see when you smile.
 If necessary, rinse the tooth in warm water, but do not remove any tissue or scrub the tooth.
 Finally, store the tooth in milk or gently return the tooth to its place, and make your way to our offices within the hour for the best chance of having it returned to the socket correctly.

 If you Lost a Filling or Crown: It is very important that you do not use glue or other temporary measures to put your device back in place.
 Call our emergency dental clinic to have your crown or filling restored promptly.
 If you experience pain, we recommend using over-the-counter pain medication to manage these symptoms.